 Master in Public Affairs

-1-year Master for mid-career professionals
+1-year Master for early- and mid-career professionals

 The programme focuses on policy design and implementation as well as on the management of public affairs, and introduces participants to real-world policy problems.
 Graduates will be equipped with new skills to navigate between local and global perspectives, and from public-private partnerships to international organisations and civil society.
-In particular, the MPA will:

 Structure and Curriculum

-- one common core curriculum course;
+- One common core curriculum course;

-- Spring semesterconsisting of:
+- Spring semester:

-- and the Policy Lab.
+- Policy project*;

 In addition to the above, students may choose to enrol in a language course.
 Non-French speakers are particularly encouraged to enrol in French language classes.

-The overall required number of credits is 80 ECTS (or 20 standard Sciences Po courses).
+The overall required number of credits is 75 ECTS (or 19 standard Sciences Po courses).